 Total value Award procedure £0-£3,000 Must consider using existing corporate contract if there is one or an existing Framework Agreement provided costs are competitive.
 There must be evidence of competitive enquiries being undertaken with details of final selection criteria recoded & retained.
 The Contractor can be selected on price alone; however if chosen contractor is not the lowest quote, MEAT evaluation should be used to justify choice.
-Consider using the Due North Electronic Portal Quick Oustantian Presses £2 004 £25 000 Quote process.Must consider using existing corporate contract if there £3,001 - £25,000 is one or an existing Framework Agreement provided costs are competitive. costs are competitive.
+Consider using the Due North Electronic Portal Quick Quote process. £3,001 - £25,000 Must consider using existing corporate contract if there is one or an existing Framework Agreement provided costs are competitive.
 Must obtain at least 3 written quotations MEAT evaluation criteria must be used to support decision if contract awarded other than on price alone.
-Should consider using Tender procedure if appropriate Consider using the Due North Electronic Portal Quick Quote Process. £25,001 - £50,000 Must consider using existing corporate contract if there , is one or an existing Framework Agreement provided costs are competitive Must advertise the contract and invite expressions of interest via the Due North Portal.
-Must use Council's formal Quotation documents £50,001 - EU Must consider using existing corporate contract if there Threshold is one or an existing Framework Agreement provided costs are competitive Must advertise the contract and invite expressions of interest via the Due North Portal.
+Should consider using Tender procedure if appropriate Consider using the Due North Electronic Portal Quick Quote Process. £25,001 - £50,000 Must consider using existing corporate contract if there is one or an existing Framework Agreement provided costs are competitive Must advertise the contract and invite expressions of interest via the Due North Portal.
+050 004 511 Must use Council's formal Quotation documents £50,001 - EU Threshold Must consider using existing corporate contract if there is an arrange of the contract of Tillesiloid is one or an existing Framework Agreement provided costs are competitive Must advertise the contract and invite expressions of interest via the Due North Portal.
 Must use Council's formal tender documents Above In accordance with EU Procedures and advice from the EU threshold Procurement Officer and Legal Services